What is the policy of the Hostel regarding Covid-19? Its protocol?

 I'm looking to do my own slackpack, but I don't see it on your website.
 What are my options?
 Can I still do it?

 YES!
 Between our maps, guidebooks, and experienced staff, if there's a trailhead, we can find a way to arrange drop offs and pickups.
 There are over 1,200 miles (1,935 km) of trail in the White Mountains so let's take a look!
+Between our shuttles, slackpacks, food drops, and more, we can find a way for you to accomplish your hiking goals.
+Contact us with your questions!

 Can you give me a good piece of advice about slackpacks?